Asymptotic expansion of the hard-to-soft edge transition: Introduction and statement of results

 As long as the Bessel kernel admits an expansion of the form \eqref{h-s}, it is generally believed that one can lift the expansion to the associated Fredholm determinants.
 By carefully estimating trace norms in terms of kernel bounds, this is rigorously established in \cite[Theorem 2.1]{B23} for the perturbed Airy kernel determinants, which allows us to obtain the following hard-to-soft edge transition expansion with the aid of Theorem \ref{th:1}. \begin{corollary} With $E_2^{\mathrm{hard}}$ defined in \eqref{def:E2}, we have, for any $\mathfrak{m}\in\mathbb{N}$,

 uniformly valid for $t_0 \leq t < h_{\nu}^{-1}$ with $t_0$ being any fixed real number.
 Preserving uniformity, the expansion can be repeatedly differentiated w.r.t. the variable $t$.
 Here, $F$ denotes the Tracy-Widom distribution \eqref{def:F} and $F_j$ are certain smooth functions. \end{corollary} Again the above result is stated in \cite{B23} under a restriction on the number of summation but with explicit expressions of $F_1$ and $F_2$ in terms of the derivatives of $F$.
-The expansion \eqref{eq:hard-to-softexpan} serves as a preparatory step in establishing the expansion of the limit law \eqref{eq:LnF} in \cite{B23}.
+The expansion \eqref{eq:hard-to-softexpan} serves as a preparatory step in establishing the expansion of the limit law \eqref{eq:LnF} in \cite[Theorem 5.1]{B23}.
 Finally, we also refer to \cite{CL23} for exponential moments, central limit theorems and rigidity of the hard-to-soft edge transition.

 The rest of this paper is devoted to the proof of Theorem \ref{th:1}.
 The difficulty of using transient asymptotic expansion of the Bessel functions for large order to prove Theorem \ref{th:1} lies in checking the divisibility of a certain sequence of polynomials.
 Indeed, it was commented in \cite{B23} that one probably needs some hidden symmetry of the coefficients in the expansion.
 The approach we adopt here, however, is based on a Riemann-Hilbert (RH) characterization of the Bessel kernel, as described in Section \ref{sec:bessel}.
 By performing a Deift-Zhou nonlinear steepest descent analysis \cite{Deift1993} to the associated RH problem in Section \ref{sec:rhp}, the initial RH problem will be transformed into a small norm problem, for which one can find a uniform estimate.
 The proof of Theorem \ref{th:1} is an outcome of our asymptotic analysis, which is presented in Section \ref{sec:proof}.
+Our analysis also allows us to calculate the polynomial coefficients $p_{j, \kappa \lambda}$ of the expansion kernels $K_j(x,y)$ in a systematic way and to reproduce asymptotic expansion of the Bessel functions $J_{\nu}$ for large order and large argument; see Remark \ref{rk:coeffcal} and Appendix \ref{ap:B} below for details.
+In addition, we are confident that our methodology can be adapted to explore a variety of Edgeworth expansions arising from random matrix theory and beyond.

-\paragraph{Notations} Throughout this paper, the following notations are frequently used. \begin{itemize} \item If $A$ is a matrix, then $(A)_{ij}$ stands for its $(i,j)$-th entry.
+\begin{notation} Throughout this paper, the following notations are frequently used. \begin{itemize} \item If $A$ is a matrix, then $(A)_{ij}$ stands for its $(i,j)$-th entry.
 We use $I$ to denote a $2\times2$ identity matrix.

 \item As usual, the three Pauli matrices $\{\sigma_j\}_{j=1}^3$ are defined by